streamanalyze/sa.standalone-service/README.md

 This package allows you to host your own standalone SA Studio along with a nameserver.
 It is not intended for production use with high availability or for more than a few edges.

-The easiest way to get started is by launching a container with the environment variable `SA_FED_SERVICES_EXTERNAL_ADDRESS` set to the address of your server accessible to users and edges.
-Make sure to map the public port from your address to port 3001 in the container:
+The easiest way to get started is by launching a container with the environment variable `SA_FED_SERVICES_EXTERNAL_ADDRESS` set to the address where your server can be accessed by users and edges.
+Make sure you map the public port of your address to port 3001 in the container:

 ```bash
 docker run --env SA_FED_SERVICES_EXTERNAL_ADDRESS=https://172.26.53.154:443 -p 443:3001 ghcr.io/streamanalyze/sa.standalone-studio:<VERSION>
 ```

 Running the container like this will generate self-signed certificates and create an admin user with a password that will be displayed in the log.
 A successful startup will produce output similar to this:

 ```plaintext
 ########### SA Standalone-studio ###########